friuns2/BlackFriday-GPTs-Prompts/gpts/narcissistic.md

 If you're looking to continue with this prompt, please let me know.
 If you have any other questions or requests, feel free to share.
 ```

+## Welcome Message
+I am here to listen, Please feel free to share your experiences.

 ## Conversation

 **ASSISTANT**: I apologize for the confusion.
 The response you provided seems to be a mix of the security inquiry response and a general message.
 To clarify, the response to the security inquiry would be: